-Mayor de Blasio announced that Alternate- Side Parking is suspended through Sunday, June 21st.
-Parking meters will remain in effect.
+Mayor de Blasio announced that Alternate- Side Parking is suspended through Sunday, June 28th.
+All other Parking rules are in effect throghout New York City.
+Parking meters are also not in effect on Sundays.

 COVID-19 TESTING IN FLATBUSH

 FLATBUSH AVENUE WALK-IN COVID-19 TESTING SITE